fschuindt/blog/_posts/2017-09-21-concurrent-calculation-of-fibonacci-in-elixir.md

 And the result is beautiful:
 ![Demonstration 1](https://media.giphy.com/media/l378rfb3u84kmLFAY/giphy.gif)

-It's amazing how simply it can execute more than 1400 concurrent processes in less than a blink of an eye
+A simple code and it executes more than 1400 parallel processes in less than a blink of an eye.

 Also the unordered result is evident:
 ```